-The First Noble Truth of Buddhism is that we can’t avoid suffering, or dukkha.
-But, Adreanna Limbach writes, suffering is a chance for connection.
+The First Noble Truth of Buddhism (dukkha) is that we can’t avoid suffering.
+But suffering is a chance for connection.

 Here is the first noble truth: It is hard to be a human.
 The more that you love, the more you will inevitably lose, and this is the trade-off to living a full life.